RemyG/remyg.ovh/blog/_posts/2017-12-31-generating-secure-passwords.md

   - Python
   - password
   - Diceware
+description: Use the Diceware method to generate much more secured and easy to remember passwords / passphrases.
 ---

 I've recently ordered and received a [YubiKey Neo](https://www.yubico.com/), which is a security key that can be used for two-factor authentication.
 This has motivated me to step up my security with stronger passwords.